 This facilitates growth in these developmental language areas: Communication development, Imaginative thinking and exploration, Abstract thinking and problem solving, and Social-Emotional skills.

-This facilitates growth in these developmental language areas: Conversational skills, Sequencing and Organizational ability, Life skills, Vocabulary Building, Expressive Language, and Use of “Theory of Mind” (understanding/taking another’s perspective).
+This facilitates growth in these developmental language areas: Conversational skills, Creativity, Life skills, Vocabulary Expansion, Expressive Language, and understanding of social roles.

 “Learning to listen is the basis for learning to talk.”

 Play skills are significant in a child’s speech and language development.
 Play has been called “the work of children” because it is through play that children learn how to interact in their environment, discover their interests, and acquire cognitive, motor, speech, language, and social-emotional skills (American Academy of Pediatrics, 2007).
 Through various types of play, children

 learn to discover, create, and problem-solve in a safe, caring environment.

 Repetition plays a crucial role in the mastery of skills across various areas of development.
-It serves to refine and stabilize skills for children.
-Therefore, children should be encouraged to repeat actions and words, particularly those they enjoy.
-Repetition of words or phrases helps to build vocabulary and
+It allows children to refine and solidify their abilities.
+Encouraging children to repeat actions and words, especially those they enjoy, is important.
+Repetition of words and phrases aids in vocabulary building and expressive language development.